img

 Next, we declare which commands should run to:

-• Copy .env.example file
+• Copy .env.example file and update necessary keys for testing.

-• Install composer packages,
+• Install composer packages.

-• Clear Laravel cache, config, create project key and compile assets.
+• create project key and compile assets.

 • Enable laravel to create files in bootstrap/cache, read and delete.